Dn-Programming-Core-Management/Dn-FamiTracker/0CC-readme.txt

 	About
 	===

-0CC-FamiTracker is a modified version of FamiTracker that incorporates various new effects and bug fixes which work in exported NSFs as well.
-The name "0CC" comes from the author's favourite arpeggio effect.
+0CC-FamiTracker is a modified version of FamiTracker that incorporates numerous new features that work in exported NSFs and interface improvements.
+The name "0CC" comes from the author's favourite arpeggio effect command.
 The current version includes:

- - Complete Sunsoft 5B support
+ - Sunsoft 5B support
  - Arpeggio schemes
  - Hardware volume envelopes
  - Find / replace tab